ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 For performance reasons, the table will not support custom sort functions on a column.
 Additionally, a column can only be sorted based on a single field within the table's data.
 These requirements guard against performance degradations from inefficient custom sort functions.

-Interactive sorting will be controlled by a new `sortMode` property on the `Table` (of type `TableInteractiveSortMode`):
+Interactive sorting will be enabled by default.
+Table consumers can disable sorting on individual columns via the `sorting-disabled` attribute (see the next section).

--   None (`undefined`, default): Interactive sorting is disabled
--   Single (`'single'`): Zero or one columns can be interactively sorted at one time by the user
--   Multiple (`'multiple'`): Any number of columns can be interactively sorted at one time by the user

 See the "Interactive Sorting UX" section below for the specific interactions for sorting.